sahilaw22/google-ai-agent-course-capstone/README.md

 The project evolved across the 5-day track: Day 1 prototypes established the Gemini + ADK loop, Days 2–3 layered tools and memory, Day 4 added logging plus evaluation, and Day 5 packaged everything into the `Academate-College-Chatbot.ipynb` story and README rubric mapping you see here.

-## Problem Statement

-College information is scattered across portals, PDFs, and email threads.
-Students waste time looking up exam schedules, who teaches a course, or which events are coming up.
-Academate centralizes that experience by letting students ask a single question in natural language and receive a grounded answer backed by campus data.

 ## Why Agents?

 Agents shine when a task requires reasoning plus deterministic tool use.
 Academate uses Gemini for planning and natural language, then routes to CSV-backed tools to retrieve facts.
 This loop means the responses stay conversational yet auditable—a strong fit for student services.

-## Category 2: The Implementation (Architecture & Code)

 ### Technical Architecture